Ph3bian/blog-app/README.md

 ## Project Description (User Stories)

-- User can view a all blog post
+- User can view all blog post
 - User can see full details of single article and comment
 - User can create blog post